n6garcia/Garcias-Game-of-Life/README.md

-# Garcia's Game of Life
+# Noel's Game of Life
 I am interested in creating another version of conway's game of life in order to examine a theoretical framework I created.
 ## The Huilon Theory
 A Huilon is a theoretical framework for an idea of a particle beneath Planck's Constant.